MiguelAHG/mahg-data-science/_posts/2021-12-15-agriHanda-Agricultural-Disaster-Risk-Web-App.md

 # The Web App

 First, I will give a brief introduction to the web app, agriHanda.
-The \"agri\" part of the name refers to agriculture, whereas the \"Handa\" part is a Tagalog or Bisaya word for \"prepared\".
+The "agri" part of the name refers to agriculture, whereas the "Handa" part is a Tagalog or Bisaya word for "prepared".
 Thus, the title encapsulates the goal of the app to help the LGU prepare for natural hazards which may pose a threat to the city's agriculture industry.

 Specifically, the app is a dashboard since it focuses on creating helpful visualizations of data.
 It uses data about the vulnerability of Butuan City's crops, fisheries, and livestock viz-a-viz drought, flooding, rain-induced landslide, sea level rise, and storm surge.

 The app has three main features.
-The \"Map of Butuan City\" feature shows a choropleth map.
+The "Map of Butuan City" feature shows a choropleth map.
 This means that the user can select a variable about agricultural disaster risk, and the colors of the barangays change based on the value of this variable.
 For example, it can show which general areas have a high vulnerability score of crops against flooding.
-The \"Barangay Data Summary\" feature presents tables and histograms that summarize the disaster risk scores of a chosen barangay.
-Lastly, the \"Graphing Tool\" feature allows the user to create a custom chart using one or two disaster risk variables.
+The "Barangay Data Summary" feature presents tables and histograms that summarize the disaster risk scores of a chosen barangay.
+Lastly, the "Graphing Tool" feature allows the user to create a custom chart using one or two disaster risk variables.

 For more information, you can watch our short four-minute pitch presentation about the app.: [agriHanda Video Pitch presentation](https://drive.google.com/file/d/1kw_uvdJFk2qKJkXCKcmcROv1q_6AaRE9/view?usp=sharing)